Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Datasets and Methods

-to approximate the relative toxicity of Reddit users and subreddits, we utilize the Perspective API, a set of out-of-of-the-box toxicity classifiers from Google Jigsaw~\cite{perspectiveapi}.
-The Perspective API takes comments as input and returns a score of 0--1 for several classifiers.
-For each classifier, the closer a comment's score is to 1, the more likely the comment is pernicious or toxic.
-To pinpoint explicit examples of highly toxic comments, we utilize the SEVERE\_TOXICITY classifier.
-The Perspective API has been utilized extensively in prior works~\cite{kumar2021designing,rajadesingan2020quick,saveski2021structure} and we rely on the best practices outlined in past works for our study.
-As in Chong~\textit{et al.}, Han et al~\cite{han2020fortifying} and other works, to consider a comment as toxic, we utilize a threshold of 0.8~\cite{chong2022understanding,lambert2022conversational}.
-As found by Kumar~\textit{et al.}~\cite{kumar2021designing}, utilizing this particular classifier, while limiting recall, provides an acceptable precision for identifying toxic online content.
+To approximate the toxicity of Reddit users and subreddits, we utilize the Perspective API, a set of out-of-box toxicity classifiers from Google Jigsaw~\cite{perspectiveapi} that has been utilized extensively in prior works~\cite{kumar2021designing,rajadesingan2020quick,saveski2021structure}.
+Each classifier takes comments as input and returns a toxicity score of 0.00--1.00; the closer a comment's score is to 1, the more likely the comment is to be toxic.
+In line with prior work, to consider a comment as toxic, we utilize a threshold of 0.80 on the \texttt{SEVERE\_TOXICITY} classifier~\cite{chong2022understanding,lambert2022conversational}.
+As found by Kumar~et~al.~\cite{kumar2021designing,kumar2023understanding}, utilizing this particular classifier, while limiting recall, provides an acceptable precision for identifying toxic online content.